 Two structural issues complicate the reconciliation:

 - Calendar versus tax year.
 The Airbnb statement covers calendar year (1 January to 31 December).
 The SA105 covers tax year (6 April to 5 April).
 A worked reconciliation table splits the platform figures by tax-year quarter and re-aggregates.
-Where the host operates on accruals basis, receipts-versus-receivable timing adds a further layer.
+If you are on the accruals basis, receipts-versus-receivable timing adds a further layer.

 - Gross versus net presentation.
-Airbnb's annual statement reports 'gross receipts' which may include guest-side service fees, may include cleaning fees collected on the host's behalf, and may or may not be net of host-side commission depending on the fee structure (split-fee, simplified-fee, host-only-fee).
-The host's SA105 box 5 must report gross-of-OTA-commission receipts, with the OTA commission deducted in the relevant operating-expense deduction box.
+Airbnb's annual statement reports 'gross receipts' which may include guest-side service fees, may include cleaning fees collected on your behalf, and may or may not be net of host-side commission depending on the fee structure (split-fee, simplified-fee, host-only-fee).
+Your SA105 box 5 must report gross-of-OTA-commission receipts, with the OTA commission deducted in the relevant operating-expense deduction box.
 Cleaning fees received from guests are gross income; cleaner cost is deductible.
 The flow nets out neutral on profit but inflates gross-receipts measurement.

-The single most common DAC7-era enquiry trigger is a host's SA105 box 5 sitting materially below the Airbnb DAC7-reported figure for the matching period.
-A box 5 below the reported figure must be explainable by either (a) the calendar-versus-tax-year boundary, (b) refunds and cancellations that reverse pre-paid bookings, or (c) the gross-versus-net presentation difference.
-A box 5 below the DAC7 figure that is not explainable by any of those three triggers an enquiry letter as a matter of routine HMRC data-matching.
+The most common DAC7-era enquiry trigger is your SA105 box 5 sitting materially below the Airbnb DAC7-reported figure for the matching period.
+If your box 5 is below the reported figure, you need to be able to explain it by one of three things: the calendar-versus-tax-year boundary, refunds and cancellations that reverse pre-paid bookings, or the gross-versus-net presentation difference.
+A box 5 below the DAC7 figure that none of those three explains draws an enquiry letter as a matter of routine HMRC data-matching.

 Cash Basis or Accruals?

-ITTOIA 2005 s.271A puts individual landlords with combined property and trading turnover under £150,000 on the cash basis by default.
-Most single-property Airbnb hosts stay on cash basis: receipts recognised on the payment-into-host-account date; expenses recognised on payment date; no debtor or creditor accounting.
+ITTOIA 2005 s.271A puts you on the cash basis by default if your combined property and trading turnover is under £150,000.
+For a single-property let that is usually where you should stay: receipts recognised on the date they land in your account, expenses on the date you pay them, no debtor or creditor accounting.
 The simplicity is the point.

-Larger hosts (multi-property operations crossing the £150,000 turnover line) move to accruals.
-The mechanical reason is usually that the cash-basis finance-cost deductibility constraints penalise mortgage-funded operations relative to standard accruals treatment.
-Limited-company hosts use accruals by default.
-Election between bases is made annually on the SA return; switching mid-period requires HMRC notification and is usually best timed to a tax-year boundary.
+Once you cross the £150,000 turnover line across multiple properties, you move to accruals.
+The reason is usually mechanical: the cash-basis finance-cost deductibility constraints penalise mortgage-funded operations relative to standard accruals treatment.
+If you run through a limited company you use accruals by default.
+You elect between the bases annually on the SA return; switching mid-period needs HMRC notification and is best timed to a tax-year boundary.

 Capital Allowances Post-FHL Abolition